OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Fold open data into other existing programs and curriculum, such as health literacy, DEMS6
 - One-shot classes, focused on a particular subject such as property or crime, although the instructor can use practical issues to pique attendees imagination and curiosity.
 DEMS1
 - Using curriculum to teach other city departments first, ahead of city's open data portal launch.
 Possibly timing classes for the public closer to the city's portal launch.
 DEMS2
 - Encourage more local agencies to publish open data.
-DEMS8
+DEMS8, ND6 (maybe)
 - Teaching open data curriculum, or taking a bigger role in the local town's open data efforts, ND1.

 ## Libraries' future with open data